axo4xo/daw/README.md

 An opinionated, web-based DAW.
 Simple, light, intuitive, free.

-The idea is an FL Studio / Ableton-style interface that runs in the browser, built on top of the [openDAW](https://github.com/andremichelle/openDAW) headless engine so the hard parts, real-time DSP, mixing, MIDI, don't have to be reinvented.
+The idea is a modern DAW interface that runs in the browser, built on top of the [openDAW](https://github.com/andremichelle/openDAW) headless engine so the hard parts, real-time DSP, mixing, MIDI, don't have to be reinvented.
 Desktop-first and landscape, mobile isn't a goal.